If you are injured and out of work, the cost of living won't wait.

 - Income protection insurance.
 Income protection insurance provides an ongoing benefit when you suffer an injury or illness and are unable to work for an extended period.
 The benefit usually replaces 75% of your regular income, allowing you to continue to provide for your family and removing most money worries so you can concentrate on your recovery.

 - Total and permanent disability (TPD) insurance.
 If you suffer a serious illness or injury that leaves you totally and permanently disabled and unlikely to work ever again, TPD insurance provides a lump sum benefit.
-You can use this benefit however you like, such as to repay the mortgage, manage your medical expenses, make home modifications and help your family cope with the loss of your income.
+An entire 15% of all injury-related claims TAL paid out in 2017 was for TPD insurance, showing just how serious an injury can be.
+You can use your benefit however you like, such as to repay the mortgage, manage your medical expenses, make home modifications and help your family cope with the loss of your income.

 - Standalone injury insurance.
 Also known as accidental injury insurance, this type of cover pays a lump sum benefit when you suffer an accidental injury.
 The more serious the injury you suffer, the greater the benefit you may be entitled to.
 You then have the freedom to use the benefit however you like, allowing you to pay the mortgage, pay other bills and replace lost income until you have recovered.